 The maximum age gap between the prospective adoptive parent and the child to be adopted must not exceed 45 years.

 - Marriage: If prospective adoptive parents are married, they must have been married for at least three years.

 Single applicants are eligible to adopt children between six and 15 years old in the Waiting Child Program.
-For prospective adoptive parents with a history of divorce, ICAB will consider prospective adoptive parents who have a history of two or fewer divorces and assess the stability of the current marriage to evaluate the suitability of a placement.
+For prospective adoptive parents with a history of divorce, ICAB will consider prospective adoptive parents who have a history of two or fewer divorces and assess the stability of the current marriage to evaluate the suitability of the placement.

-Philippine law does not recognize LGBT marriage, but does not expressly forbid gay or transgendered individuals from applying to adopt individually.
+Philippine law does not recognize LGBT marriage but does not expressly forbid gay or transgendered individuals from applying to adopt individually.

 - Income: Prospective adoptive parents must have a minimum annual income of $40,000 USD.

 - Other: Prospective adoptive parents must not have ever been convicted of a crime involving moral turpitude.
 They must be in a position to provide proper care and support and necessary moral values to all of their children, including the child to be adopted.